 In 1949 Wright joined George Plimpton and others in founding the Paris Review.
 He acted in the film based on the novel Native Son – the American release was not successful and the film was banned in several cities.
 Wright's existentialist novel The Outsider (1952), depicting a black intellectual's search for identity, received mixed reviews.
 It was praised mostly in Europe.
 In Paris Wright was not treated like in the American South, but he gradually lost touch with his inspiration, or "the rhythms of his life."

 Wright distanced in the last years of his life from his associates.
 He suffered from poor health and financial difficulties and grew suspicious about the activities of CIA in Paris – in which he was right.
 Wright's plans to move to London were rejected by the British officials.
 In 1959 he began composing haiku, producing almost four thousand of them.
 Wright died nearly penniless at the age of fifty-two in Paris, on November 28, 1960.
 At his request, his body was cremated and his ashes mixed with the ashes of a copy of Black Boy.
 Wright's daughter Julia has claimed that his father was murdered.
-Upon his death, Wright left behind an unfinished book on French West Africa.
+Moreover, Wright had said to Harrington that if anything happened to him, his urine or vomit should be tested.
+(Richard Wright: The Life and Times by Hazel Rowley, 2008, p.
+524) Upon his death, Wright left behind an unfinished book on French West Africa.
 His travel writings, edited by Virginia Whatley Smith, appeared in 2001.